hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * For an overview of dashboards look at CiaB or testbed documentation at <https://docs.scs.community/docs/iaas/guides/configuration-guide/openstack/>
 * The most important ones are linked from Homer at: <https://homer.services.YOURCLOUDDOMAIN/>
-    - Homer should work and link roughly dozen further dashboards
+    - Homer should work and link roughly s dozen further dashboards
 * Check whether Ceph is healthy
     - `ceph healh detail`
     - Dashboard